philnewm/setup_automation/extensions/molecule/default/roles/smb_server/README.md

 =========

 This basic SMB server is only intended for testing smb mount setups on the testing clients.
-The role only creates a single smb user based on the provided secrets file.
+The role only creates a single smb user based on the provided secrets.yml file.

 Requirements
 ------------